Emil Michael

 About Keynote Speaker Emil Michael

-What is it like to be on the ground floor of technology that is transforming the world?
-How do you have your company run a marathon at the speed of a sprint?
-How do you avoid the “innovator’s dilemma” once your company has changed from the ‘insurgent’ to the ‘establishment’?
-How can you ensure that you are not growing your company faster than the systems and structures needed for long-term success?
-How do you turn a $300 million deal into an $800 million one—in one single weekend with Microsoft’s CEO?
-What’s on the horizon in investment and tech?
-Ask Emil Michael, the legendary Silicon Valley entrepreneur, angel investor, and former Chief Business Officer at Uber.
-You won’t just get illuminating answers and insights.
-You’ll hear unforgettable stories about negotiating in China, the “frontier entrepreneurism” of introducing Uber around the world, creating product love, and Emil’s own secrets of successful deal-making.
+What is it like to be on the ground floor of technologies transforming the world—and now helping shape the future of national security?
+How do you run organizations that must innovate at startup speed while operating at global scale?
+How do you avoid the “innovator’s dilemma” once your company has changed from the insurgent to the establishment?
+How can you ensure that you are not growing faster than the systems and structures needed for long-term success?
+How do you turn a $300 million deal into an $800 million one—in a single weekend with Microsoft’s CEO?
+What’s on the horizon in artificial intelligence, defense technology, investment, and innovation?

 More About Emil Michael

-Emil Michael is one of technology’s most highly regarded business executives, having built three successful companies: Tellme Networks (sold to Microsoft in 2007 for $800 million), Klout (sold to Lithium Technologies in 2014 for $200 million), and Uber.
-He was named one of Fast Company’s “100 Most Creative People in Business” and is on the short list of Silicon Valley visionaries.
-He is a contributor to Forbes, and a frequent guest on CNBC’s TechCheck and other national and global media sites and podcasts.
+Michael is one of technology’s most highly regarded business executives, having helped build several successful companies, including Tellme Networks (sold to Microsoft in 2007 for $800 million), Klout (sold to Lithium Technologies in 2014 for approximately $200 million), and Uber.
+He was named one of Fast Company’s “100 Most Creative People in Business” and is widely recognized as one of Silicon Valley’s leading operators and investors.
+He is a contributor to Forbes and a frequent guest on CNBC’s TechCheck and other national and global media outlets and podcasts.

-From 2013-2017, Michael was Chief Business Officer at Uber.
-His tenure was marked by the company’s explosive rise from a valuation of $350 million to $70 billion, expansion from 50 to over 1,000 cities and 70 countries and growing from 200 to over 15,000 employees.
+From 2013–2017, Michael was Chief Business Officer at Uber.
+His tenure was marked by the company’s explosive rise from a valuation of $350 million to $70 billion, expansion from 50 to more than 1,000 cities across 70 countries, and growth from approximately 200 employees to more than 15,000.
 Michael led the company’s efforts in China and incubated its business-to-business offering, Uber for Business.
-He played a pivotal role in raising nearly $15 billion dollars in capital from investors globally, the most raised by any private startup in history.
-Michael also led the merger of Uber’s China operations with key competitor, Didi Chiuxing.
+He played a pivotal role in raising nearly $15 billion in capital from investors globally, the most raised by any private startup in history.
+Michael also led the merger of Uber’s China operations with key competitor Didi Chuxing.
 He established international partnerships with companies including American Express, AT&T, Daimler, Tata Motors, and Toyota.
-Michael also facilitated several critical acquisitions that became the core of Uber’s Advanced Technology Group and autonomous vehicle program.
-He is responsible for creating UberMilitary, a program aimed at providing preferred earning opportunities for active military and veterans resulting in over 50,000 current or former military members earning more than $300 million as Uber driver-partners.
+Michael facilitated several critical acquisitions that became the foundation of Uber’s Advanced Technology Group and autonomous vehicle program.
+He also created UberMilitary, a program aimed at providing economic opportunities for active-duty military members, veterans, and military families.

 Before joining Klout, Michael served as a White House Fellow working as a Special Assistant to Secretary of Defense Robert Gates.
-He ran projects in Afghanistan, Iraq, and Pakistan, and implemented a department-wide budget-cutting effort aimed at increasing efficiency, reducing overhead, and streamlining bureaucracy.
+He managed projects in Afghanistan, Iraq, and Pakistan and implemented a department-wide reform effort aimed at increasing efficiency, reducing overhead, and streamlining bureaucracy.
+His contributions earned him the Secretary of Defense Award for Outstanding Public Service.

-Michael was also part of the early team of Tellme Networks, a pioneer in speech recognition technology, highly regarded for weathering the technology bust of 2000 and for building a sustainable and profitable business.
-Michael helped Tellme Networks raise over $250 million in venture capital and spearheaded its sale to Microsoft in 2007 for nearly $800 million.
-Tellme’s technology became the base of Microsoft’s voice recognition systems.
+Michael was also part of the early team at Tellme Networks, a pioneer in speech-recognition technology that successfully weathered the technology downturn of the early 2000s while building a sustainable and profitable business.
+He helped Tellme Networks raise more than $250 million in venture capital and played a key role in its sale to Microsoft in 2007 for nearly $800 million.
+Tellme’s technology became foundational to Microsoft’s voice-recognition systems.

-Born in Egypt, Michael’s family immigrated to the U.S. when he was an infant, fleeing the discrimination and lack of opportunity they faced as members of the minority Coptic Christian community.
-He credits his immigrant experience and the relentless drive that it fostered as integral to his success as an entrepreneur and businessman.
+Born in Egypt, Michael’s family immigrated to the United States when he was an infant, seeking greater opportunity and freedom.
+He credits his immigrant experience and the relentless drive it fostered as integral to his success as an entrepreneur, investor, and public servant.

-Through his career, Michael has been a leadership coach and mentor to dozens of young CEOs, giving him extensive exposure to early-stage companies, technologies, and trends.
-He also serves as an advisor or investor in over 50 start-ups around the world, furthering his commitment to helping the next generation of entrepreneurs build, scale, and reach their potential.
-He began his career at Goldman Sachs, where he was an Associate in the Investment Banking Division from 1998 to1999.
+Throughout his career, Michael has served as a leadership coach and mentor to dozens of CEOs, giving him extensive exposure to emerging companies, technologies, and trends.
+He has also advised and invested in more than 50 startups around the world, furthering his commitment to helping the next generation of entrepreneurs build, scale, and reach their potential.

-Michael received his B.A. from Harvard University and his J.D. from Stanford Law School and holds active membership of the Board of Directors of several high-profile public private technology companies.
+He received his B.A. from Harvard University and his J.D. from Stanford Law School.

 Media